Tornado Warning issued for Ellis, Rush by NWS - News Break

 Tornado Warning issued for Ellis, Rush by NWS

-Effective: 2021-05-26 15:07:00 CDT Expires: 2021-05-26 15:45:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is ongoing.
-TAKE COVER NOW!
+Effective: 2021-05-26 15:02:00 CDT Expires: 2021-05-26 15:45:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Ellis; Rush A TORNADO WARNING REMAINS IN EFFECT UNTIL 345 PM CDT FOR NORTHEASTERN RUSH AND SOUTHEASTERN ELLIS COUNTIES At 306 PM CDT, a confirmed tornado was located near Munjor, moving east at 10 mph.
-HAZARD...Damaging tornado and tennis ball size hail.
-SOURCE...Radar confirmed tornado.
+Target Area: Ellis; Rush The National Weather Service in Dodge City has issued a * Tornado Warning for Northeastern Rush County in central Kansas Southeastern Ellis County in central Kansas * Until 345 PM CDT. * At 302 PM CDT, a severe thunderstorm capable of producing a tornado was located near Munjor, moving east at 10 mph.
+HAZARD...Tornado and tennis ball size hail.
+SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-Locations impacted include Pfeifer and Munjor.
-TORNADO...OBSERVED HAIL...2.50INalerts.weather.gov
+Tree damage is likely. * Locations impacted include Victoria and Pfeifer.
+TORNADO...RADAR INDICATED HAIL...2.50INalerts.weather.gov